United States House Agriculture Subcommittee on Forestry and Horticulture

 The U.S. House Agriculture Subcommittee on Forestry and Horticulture is a subcommittee within the House Agriculture Committee.
 From 2015 to 2023, it had jurisdiction over resource conservation and was known as the Subcommittee on Conservation and Forestry.
 From 2023-2025 it was simply the Subcommittee on Forestry.

-It is currently chaired by Republican Doug LaMalfa of California.
-Its Ranking Member is Democrat Andrea Salinas of Oregon.
+It was chaired by Republican Doug LaMalfa of California.
+Its Ranking Member was Democrat Andrea Salinas of Oregon.

 Jurisdiction

 Policies and statutes relating to forestry and all forests under the jurisdiction of the Committee on Agriculture; regulatory issues impacting national forests; and related oversight of such issues.
 Policies and statutes and markets relating to horticulture, including fruits, vegetables, nuts, and ornamentals; bees; and organic agriculture; policies and statutes relating to marketing and promotion orders.